Samuel Merrill III

-Samuel Merrill III (born 1939) is an American mathematician and political scientist best known for his work on alternative voting systems, voter behavior, party competition, and arbitration.
+Samuel Merrill III (born 1939) is an American mathematician, social choice theorist, and political scientist best known for his work on alternative voting systems, voter behavior, party competition, and arbitration.

 Merrill was raised in Bogalusa, Louisiana.
 He received his bachelor's degree from Tulane University and his Ph.D. in mathematics in 1965 from Yale University under C. E. Rickart with thesis Banach Spaces of Analytic Functions.
 Merrill was a professor of mathematics and statistics at Wilkes University until he retired in 2004.
-Merrill's son, Andrew Merrill, is a computer science teacher at Catlin Gabel School, in Portland, Oregon.

 Samuel Merrill is the author of three books on political science: